 Addiction can take over anyone’s life, regardless of gender, race or social status.
 People who were once fun-loving and hardworking can lose interest in life entirely, causing them to fall out with friends and neglect their responsibilities.
 It doesn’t only blight the life of the sufferer but causes suffering for everyone who loves and cares about that person.
-It can feel as if there is no way out when you’re going through this experience, but recovery is possible for everyone.
+It can feel as if there is no way out when you’re going through this experience, but addiction recovery is possible for everyone.

 Sadly, there is still a stigma attached to addiction, even though it’s a diagnosable mental health condition.
 Old-fashioned views that it represents weakness or immorality have been disproven by science, so there is no need to feel ashamed.
 Guilt and shame frequently prevent people from seeking the help they need, but it doesn’t have to be that way.
 You’re not alone, and by embracing the recovery community, you’re building yourself an integral support network.

-Who Needs to Go to Rehab?
+Who Needs to Go to Substance Abuse Treatment?

 Substance abuse disorders range from mild to severe.
-They are progressive illnesses, so seeking treatment as soon as possible gives you the best chance of recovery.
+They are progressive illnesses, so seeking drug addiction treatment in Florida as soon as possible gives you the best chance of recovery.
 There’s an 11-point criterion for diagnosis.
 If you can identify with two to three of the points, you have a mild substance use disorder; if you can apply four to five criteria to yourself, you have a moderate disorder; and six or more denotes a severe substance use disorder.